ChrisChinchilla/Chip-Shop/_cards/Great_review_in_Computer_Gaming_World.md

 concepts: immediate
 ---

-You receive a fantastic view in Computer gaming world and sales take a welcome rise.
+You receive a fantastic review in Computer gaming world and sales take a welcome rise.